sparktsang/sparktsang.github.io/_posts/2025-11-15-investment-first-principles.md

 ---

+*Before proceeding to the abstract, consider your current position in the market:*

+*Right now, millions of brilliant minds are executing investment strategies meticulously backtested across decades of data.
+Yet, the vast majority will inevitably be wiped out.
+Why?
+Because they are blind to the fatal chasm between **correlation** and **causation**.*

+*They are like an immortal, clueless investor who clips his toenails, washes his hair, and eats wasabi shrimp before every trade, then uses a "curated backtest" of 100 lucky outcomes to declare he has found a magical formula.
+They are Bertrand Russell’s turkey, calculating the flawless historical probability of tomorrow's feeding, blissfully oblivious to the approaching Thanksgiving.*

+*If your investment method relies on historical patterns rather than an absolute, verifiable causal agent, you do not possess a method; you are simply waiting for the butcher.*

+*What follows is not another trading strategy.
+It is an axiomatic, deductive proof of the **only** physical law that allows an investor to escape the slaughterhouse of coincidence and achieve perennial profit.
+If you are prepared to discard the superstition of price charts and face the rigorous science of causality, proceed to the Abstract.*

+---

 **Abstract**

 The pursuit of perennial profit is the shared, yet elusive, goal of investors worldwide.
 While the market arena is crowded with those who act on emotion or chance, a dedicated few endeavor to develop a systematic approach to this challenge.
 A plethora of theories describing various investment methods exists, and frameworks for validating such methods are occasionally employed by the so-called professionals.